Farazqureshi999/Dediabetes/src/pages/blog/2020-08-31-type-1-diabetes-and-pregnancy-how-you-should-take-care-of-yourself-1.md

 ---
 templateKey: blog-post
-title: "Type 1 Diabetes and Pregnancy: How You Should Take Care of Yourself"
+title: "Type 1 Diabetes and Pregnancy How You Should Take Care of Yourself"
 postslug: diabetes-tipo-1-embarazo-como-debes-cuidarte
 date: 2020-08-31T09:05:23.359Z
 author: DeDiabetes